manish-garodia/manish-garodia/common/lib-cellar/procedures/wordlist-check/wordlist-check.md

 	![Advanced system properties](./images/wordlist-07-advanced-sys-properties.png " ")

-	The window displays user variables for your acount and the system variables.
+	The window displays user variables for your account and the system variables.

 1. Under **System variables**, select *Path* and click **Edit** to modify the variable.